 Jump to topic

 FeLV (Feline Leukemia Virus) is a retrovirus that usually carries a grave prognosis for cats.
-It is one of the most common causes of death for the species, with about 85% of all infected felines dying within three years of diagnosis.
+It is one of the most common causes of death for the species.
+About 85% of all infected felines die within three years of diagnosis.

 While a small number of infected cats may survive the illness, they must often live with it for the rest of their lives.

 Clinical signs of Feline Leukemia virus

 FeLV has several adverse effects on a cat's body.
 It is a leading cause of cancer and may often result in various blood disorders.

 It also commonly leads to a state of immune deficiency in which the cat loses its ability to fight off infections.
 The cat’s immune system fails to function.
 As a result, common viruses, bacteria, fungi, and protozoa that usually do not infect cats can cause significant illness.
 These secondary infections are the primary cause of the many diseases attributed to FeLV.

 During the early stages of infection, cats may not exhibit any signs of disease.
 However, over time, a cat's health will steadily decline.
 This may take a few weeks, months, or even years.
 Sometimes, the cat will start to experience repeat cycles of illness.
 Cats with FeLV may exhibit the following symptoms.